mailjet/mailjet-apiv3-nodejs/README.md

 npm test
 ```

-## Use the version 3.1 of the send api
+## Use the version 3.1 of the send API

 ``` javascript